Take It Easy: Winslow, Arizona

 According to Frey, the second verse of "Take It Easy" refers to a time when Jackson Browne's automobile malfunctioned in Winslow, Arizona, during one of his trips to Sedona, requiring him to spend a long day in Winslow.
 In 1999, responding to the lyrics that made it famous, the city of Winslow erected a life-size bronze statue and mural commemorating the song at the Standin' on the Corner Park.
 The statue stands near a lamp post, the male figure securing an acoustic guitar between his right hand and the shoe of his right foot.
 Above his head, a metal sign, crafted in the style of U.S. Route shields, displays the words "Standin' on the corner".
 The trompe-l'œil mural on the wall behind the statue is that of a storefront, and includes what would appear to be the reflection of a red flatbed Ford pickup truck driven by a blonde-haired woman.
-The second floor of the mural features an eagle perched in one window on the left and a man and woman (apparently the man on the corner and woman in the truck) embracing in another window on the right.
+The second floor of the mural features an eagle perched in one window on the left and a man and woman (apparently the man on the corner and woman in the truck) embracing in the third window on the right (not shown in the accompanying image).
 The site has become a landmark that attracted many visitors to the town.

 There has, however, been some confusion about the location of original incident that inspired the story in the lyrics.
 In an interview with Matthew Ziegler, Browne related that it took place in Flagstaff, Arizona, at the Wienerschnitzel (now the Dog Haus) at the corner of East Rte.
 66 and Switzer Canyon.
 According to Browne, a young woman cruised by in a Toyota pickup and looked at him and the image stuck with him.
 Browne had told Frey about the woman in the truck, and Frey then used the incident to add the line about the woman to the song.
 Browne, however, also stated in an interview with Los Angeles Times that it was always Winslow where his automobile had malfunctioned, although "the image of that girl driving a truck was an image that came from east" (i.e., East Flagstaff).
 The lines are therefore an amalgamation of two different events.

 On September 24, 2016, a life-sized tribute statue to Glenn Frey was added to the Standin' on the Corner Park in Winslow, Arizona, to honor his songwriting contributions to "Take It Easy".
 Funds for the new statue, which depicted Frey as he appeared in the 1970s, were raised by "Mark & NeanderPaul" (Mark Devine & Paul Marshall), the morning show from Phoenix classic rock station 100.7 KSLX, the city of Winslow, and the Standin' on the Corner Foundation.